-0.3 T - solar sunspot 5mT - strength of a typical refrigerator magnet 31.869 $\mu$ T (3.1 $\times$ 10-5 T) - strength of Earth's magnetic field at 0° latitude (North/South), 0° longitude (west/east) 1 to 5 nT - IMF at L1
+0.3 T - solar sunspot 5mT - strength of a typical refrigerator magnet 31.869 μ T (3.1 \times 10-5 T) - strength of Earth's magnetic field at 0° latitude (North/South), 0° longitude (west/east) 1 to 5 nT - IMF at L1

 GEOMAGNETIC STORM The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
 This is described by an index Kp.
-This is an index that describes the conditions of the geomagnetic field at planetary level. \\Begin: 2019 Oct 25 0000 UTC\\ \\The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
+This is an index that describes the conditions of the geomagnetic field at planetary level.
+Begin: 2019 Oct 26 0000 UTC The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
 This is described by an index Kp.
-This is an index that describes the conditions of the geomagnetic field at planetary level. \\Begin: 2019 Oct 25 0000 UTC\\ \\The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
-This is an index that describes the conditions of the geomagnetic field at planetary level. \\Begin: 2019 Oct 25 0000 UTC\\ \\The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
+This is an index that describes the conditions of the geomagnetic field at planetary level.
+Begin: 2019 Oct 26 0000 UTC The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
+This is an index Kp.
+This is an index that describes the conditions of the geomagnetic field at planetary level.
+Begin: 2019 Oct 26 0000 UTC The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
 This is described by an index Kp.
-This is an index that describes the conditions of the geomagnetic field at planetary level. \\The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
+This is an index that describes the conditions of the geomagnetic field at planetary level.
+The effect of a geomagnetic storm depends on how strong the geomagnetic field is disturbed.
 This is described by an index Kp.
-This is an index that describes the conditions of the geomagnetic field at planetary level. \\The effect of a geomagnetic storm depends on how strong the geomagnetic field at planetary level. \\The effect of a geomagnetic storm depends on how strong the geomagnetic field at planetary level. \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a geomagnetic field at planetary level.\ \\The effect of a g
+This is an index that describes the conditions of the geomagnetic field at planetary level.
+The effect of a geomagnetic storm depends on how strong the geomagnetic field at planetary level.
+The effect of a geomagnetic field is disturbed.
+This is an index that describes the conditions of the geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The effect of a geomagnetic field at planetary level.
+The